misho-kr/scripts-and-tools/ansible/setup-ruby-on-rails/README.md

 $ ansible-playbook -i hosts setup.yml
 ```

 Note that the Ruby build step may take quite a while -- up to 30 minutes, so be patient.
+In practice it is usually less than 5 minutes.

 ### TODO